sportsyy/Read-or-some-shit/README.md

 # Read-or-some-shit
 haiii im jack kennedy or old sport idm any of those names plus nicknames !

-im mostly a introject of legacy!jack but i'm jack kennedy in general ahaha - he / she / it / vae
+im mostly a introject of legacy!jack but i'm jack kennedy in general ahaha - he / she / it / vae . im okay with doubles you guys are coolll >:]

 OTHER
 -------------